fphenix/HeadOverHeels_CPC/scripts/README.md

 Executable : **spr_display.py** : Will display a few sprites by mixing image and mask.

-Note: Needs pygame-ce 2.4.0 or aboce
+Note: Needs pygame-ce 2.4.0 or above